AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

-Unlike other approaches\cite{16,17,18,19,20,22} that score actions by comparing input with reference movements, our method focuses on learning the mapping between action patterns and scores from training data.
-As shown in the Stroke-only ablation study (Table VI), training on Stroke only data produced error rates comparable to the Proposal(Table V).
-Because both training and testing were conducted on Stroke data, direct error metrics such as MAD observed even better results.
-In contrast, RMSE and MAPE exhibited higher errors than those obtained with mixed ND-Stroke data, indicating that ND sequences are more effective for capturing movement flow, whereas Stroke patient data tend to include more abrupt movements.

-Conclusionally the RAST-G@ with optimized frame construction (via frame dropping), temporal attention, and a 25 keypoint skeleton, preserved low MAD and RMSE while significantly reducing MAPE.
-This demonstrates that the model not only controls absolute error but also achieves higher relative accuracy with respect to actual motion magnitude, which is critical for rehabilitation assessment and broader human action understanding.
+Unlike reference-based approaches\cite{16,17,18,19,20,22} that assign scores by comparing an input sequence to an ideal movement template, our method learns a direct mapping from action patterns to assessment scores using supervised training data.
+As shown in the stroke-only ablation results, training on stroke data alone achieved performance comparable to the proposed setting.
+Because both training and testing were performed on stroke sequences, absolute-error metrics such as MAD remained similar and in some cases slightly improved.
+In contrast, RMSE and MAPE were higher than in the ND–stroke setting, suggesting that including ND sequences helps the model capture smoother movement flow, whereas stroke sequences often contain more abrupt temporal variations.
+Overall, RAST-G@ with optimized frame construction, the TA module, and a 25-keypoint skeleton maintained low MAD and RMSE while reducing MAPE.
+The model not only limits absolute error but also improves accuracy with respect to motion magnitude, which is important for rehabilitation assessment and broader human action understanding.